Canner/vulcan-sql/labs/playground1/README.md

 ## Testing Data

 After installation, you can find `artists.csv` and `artworks.csv` under folder `test-data`.
 They are the data we used for this playground.
 You can also access the data base via [DuckDB CLI](https://duckdb.org/docs/api/cli): `duckdb ./test-data/moma.db`

+## Examples

+We provide some examples in the `examples` folder to show how to configured your Vulcan API